Last Updated on November 15, 2020 by JaimeSays

 • For Midwesterners, the original social distance getaway is a trip to the Upper Peninsula.
 While Pictured Rocks National Lakeshore and Mackinac Island have a strong influx of tourists in the summer, other parts of the peninsula tend to be more quiet.

 Try a City Escape Away from: NYC, New Jersey

 • Caldwell House has been listed as one of the top 25 most romantic Bed and Breakfasts in America.
 Just a short drive from Storm King Art Center, Schunnemunk Mountain State Park, and Stewart State Forest, there is plenty of room to social distance.
 For the seventh year in a row, the inn will run its “Pie on the Pillow” campaign, treating guests to homemade pies each night with some of the best locally found ingredients.
 An hour away from the city to enjoy the changing colors of fall and homemade pie?
 This is what my dreams are made of, although, in my dreams, my waistline never changes.

 • Another great option for a city escape away from NYC is heading to the Hudson Valley.
 Heck, it’s such a good getaway that Governor Cuomo is begging New Yorkers to leave it and return to the city!
 Consider getting a breath of fresh air and a dose of history by staying at The Beekman Inn, a Hudson Valley Inn operating since 1766!

 • Never been to the Finger Lakes?
 It’s full of wineries and you can visit the beautiful Watkins Glen State Park.
 My dear friend Kristy Wenz wrote a great itinerary of outdoor experiences in the area.

 Which city escape are you taking this year?
-Let me know in the coments!
+Maybe you are lucky enough to really escape the city and visit Northern Idaho.
+Let me know in the comments!